Punic people: Terminology

 The English adjective "Punic" is used in modern academic writing to refer to the western Phoenicians.
 The proper nouns "Punics" and "Punes" were used in the 16th century, but are obsolete and there is no proper noun in current use.
 "Punic" derives from the Latin poenus and punicus, which were used mostly to refer to the Carthaginians and other western Phoenicians.
 These terms derived from the Ancient Greek word Φοῖνιξ ("Phoinix"), plural form Φοίνικες ("Phoinikes"), which was used indiscriminately to refer to both western and eastern Phoenicians.
 Latin later borrowed the Greek term a second time as "Phoenix", plural form "Phoenices", also used indiscriminately.

 Numismatic evidence from Sicily shows that some western Phoenicians made use of the term "Phoinix", but it is not clear what term (if any) they used for themselves; they may have called themselves 𐤊𐤍𐤏𐤍𐤌 (knʿnm, "Canaanites").
-A passage from Augustine has often been interpreted as indicating that they called themselves Canaanites (Chanani in Latin language), Augustine writes:
+A passage from Augustine has often been interpreted as indicating that they called themselves Canaanites (Chanani in Latin), Augustine writes: